grassator/happened/README.md

 })();
 ```

 > At this point you are probably wondering why this is not included in the library itself.
-The are a couple of reasons for this.
-Firstly this is not an essential functionality that would be required by every use case.
-But more importantly, since `happened.create()` can accept `options` argument specifying a custom scheduler (and may be some other options later on) it, there is no way to unambiguously what would be the result of theoretical `happened.channel('one', options) === happened.channel('one', options2)`.
+There are a couple of reasons for this.
+Firstly this is not an essential functionality that would be required for every use case.
+But more importantly, since `happened.create()` can accept `options` argument specifying a custom scheduler (and may be some other options later on), there is no way to unambiguously tell what would be the result of theoretical `happened.channel('one', options) === happened.channel('one', options2)`.

 ## More Good Stuff